20kilograma/blog/stored-xss-0.md

 Notice that there is another <code>"</code> left so our payload would look like this: <code>"onload="alert()</code> because if we didn't put these quotes before alert our alert wouldn't execute it would look like this <code>onload=alert()"</code> and there is an error so you wouldn't get the alert.
 Now if we add <code>"</code> before the alert the full source would be like this <br>
 <code>&lt;a class="..." href="..." title="" onload="alert()"&gt;<i>"onload="alert()</i>&lt;/a&gt;</code> <br><br>
 BUT it didn't work, the alert didn't fire, there are filters for event handlers on the website.
-Here at this point I've started trying all the event handlers. <br>
+Here at this point I started trying all event handlers there are. <br>
 After few minutes I got an event handler that is not filtered <code>onmouseover</code>, now the payload looked like this <code>"onmouseover="alert()</code> <br>
 It worked, alert fired when I hovered with my cursor over that anchor tag 😌. <br><br>
 I had a good <strong>Impact</strong> there since HttpOnly wasn't set and I could steal victims Cookies, there were some sensitive Information in cookies too. <br>